BrowserSentinel/SentinelBrowser/README.md

 - *No History Tracking* - Your browsing history is not stored locally or sent anywhere.
 Each session starts fresh for complete privacy.

+- *Sentinel Cloud Browser* - Access the [Sentinel Cloud Browser](https://sentinel.x10.bz) to browse the web privately and securely from the cloud.

 ## Getting Started

 Using Sentinel Browser is simple: